katydid/tour/Readme.md

-# A tour of katydid relapse
+# A tour of the Katydid validator language

-A Tour of Relapse

 http://katydid.github.io/tour